-- 1. student identification - 2. entrance into the building - 3. a bus pass for students eligible to ride the school buses, - 4. an activity ticket for students who pay the activity fee, - 5. a library card for students checking out materials, - 6. purchase of lunch in student cafeteria
+- 1. student identification - 2. entrance into the building - 3. a bus pass for students eligible to ride the school buses. - 4. an activity ticket for students who pay the activity fee, - 5. a library card for students checking out materials, - 6. purchase of lunch in student cafeteria and may carry a disciplinary intervention/consequences.
+Students are also encouraged to utilize the digital ID installed on their IPads to always have it available.

 Students will be issued an ID card at the start of the school year.
 Upon request, a student must present an ID card to any school employee.
-In the event a student has lost an ID card, the student must identify himself/herself to school employees if asked to do so.
-Refusal and/or failure to do so may carry a disciplinary intervention.
-Students are also encouraged to take a picture of their ID with the iPad and/or cell phone to always have it available
+In the event a student has lost an ID card or can not produce an ID, the student must identify himself/herself to school employees if asked to do so.
+Refusal and/or failure to do so is considered insubordination